-Finally, it became obvious to add a column of twelve 5" mid-ranges which avoided the floor bounce problem altogether.
-We ended up with a triple column system, which was an expansion of the original tweeter column concept.
-The accuracy of this system was even better and was fascinating to listen to.
-It became the XR290, shown at the right.
-There was a total of 40 drivers but despite the number, it was only a 3-way system.
-It used the new McIntosh LD/HP woofers that had copper shorting rings above and below the pole piece and reduced distortion by a factor of 10.
+Finally, it became obvious the only answer was to add that third column of twelve 5" mid-ranges which avoided the floor bounce problem altogether.
+We end up with a triple column system, which was an expansion of the original tweeter column concept.
+The accuracy of this system is even better and is fascinating to listen to.
+It becomes the XR290, shown at the right.
+There is a total of 40 drivers but despite the number, it is only a 3-way system.
+It has the new McIntosh LD/HP woofers that havecopper shorting rings above and below the pole piece and reduce distortion by a factor of 10.

-I made the white system at the left after I left McIntosh using the original prototype parts and dimensions.
-The front of the prototype was not angled back and the tweeters were not spaced away from the mids.
-The cabinet was one piece as I never planned to ship this anywhere.
+I make the white system at the left after I left McIntosh using the original prototype parts and dimensions.
+Like the original prototype cabinet, the front is not angled back and the tweeters were not spaced away from the mids.
+The cabinet is one piece as I never planned to ship this anywhere.
 The cabinets took a long time to make.
 I used fiberglass as the acoustic material instead of the fire retardant cotton that was used in production systems.
 I never did make grilles for these two systems.

 Although I thought this system would be my last and final system at home, there was still some unfinished work that I never did complete while at McIntosh and early experiments at the lab were the beginning of what I really wanted.

 In 1985, prior to the design of the XR290, Carl and I experimented with combining the mids and highs into a single driver column that could extended response down to 150 Hz or so and provide even better imaging.
 However, the best of the so-called wide range drivers that we tested just didn't have wide enough dispersion or go high enough in frequency.
 More importantly, depth and spaciousness was minimal.
 The front view is at the left and the side view is at the right.